 - The season of "The Next Iron Chef" that crowned Chopped judge Geoffrey Zakarian as the latest "Iron Chef" had one challenge where a reverse auction happened with ingredients: each chef bid on how little time they needed to cook one of four ingredients revealed before each auction; the chef who didn't win a bid on any of the four had to cook the fifth mystery ingredient five minutes sooner than the lowest bid (if the lowest bid was 25 minutes, that chef had only 20 minutes to cook something that might normally take longer).

-- Steve Goodman's song, "The Auctioneer".
+- Leroy Van Dyke's song, "The Auctioneer".

 - John Michael Montgomery's song, "Sold" is structured around a couple meeting at an auction and falling in love with the chorus done in the style of an auctioneer's patter.

 - "Touch of the Master's Hand" in both song (sung by Wayne Watson here) and spoken gospel form.
 It involved a violin that wasn't fetching a good price, until a Violin Master played it—then it fetched in the thousands.

 - BIGMAMA's "Auctiomania," predictably, is about one; the narrator bids fervently on every item, only to discover that the big final item to be auctioned off is himself.
 To add insult to injury, nobody really seems to go for him.

 - Auctioneer Beats, or adding beats to cattle auctioneers to make them rappers.

 - Our Miss Brooks: In "The Auction", a radio episode remade for television, Madison High School holds an auction to raise funds for children's playground equipment.
 A local philanthropist even donates an entire house full of furniture.
 Hilarity Ensues when Dumb Jock Stretch Snodgrass mixes up addresses, and Miss Brooks inadvertently auctions off Mr. Conklin's furniture instead: